Summarize this blog post with:

 Oracle Eloqua |

-Global enterprises with advanced ABM + scoring needs |
+Global B2B enterprises with deep ABM needs |

-Multi-model scoring, segmentation, deep integrations |
+Multi-model scoring, granular segmentation, deep enterprise integrations |

 |